csebooks/relational-databases/content.en/schema-design/data-model.md

 ---

-# Data Model

 ## Two key principles of Data model

-- Split Data into Small Chunks
-- First Think About the Query, Then Write the Table
+1. First Think About the Query, Then Write the Table
+3. Sample Data Fitment
+3. Split Data into Small Chunks